 - Blend until smooth, slowly increase speed until smooth.
 Try not to allow celery to bounce and hit the lid (easier clean up)

 - Strain with a nut milk / celery juice bag

 If you are living with a chronic illness, digestion issues, or skin condition, it may be worth giving celery juice a shot.
 Thousands of people are sharing how the green liquid has improved their lives on social media, and you could find yourself doing likewise.

-If you make celery juice in your Blendtec blender, let us know how it goes!
+If you make celery juice in your Blendtec commercial blender, let us know how it goes!
 Share your videos and pictures with us, or comment below.